senseable/sparklib/README.md

 # Installation

  For gradle builds you can use npm to resolve the dependency by adding a

     dependencies {
         compile 'eu.senseable:sparklib:1.0.1'
     }

- to your build.gradle file.
+ to the build.gradle file of your application.

 # Usage

- The interface is fully defined in the '''Spark''' class...
+ The interface is fully defined in the `Spark` class...